ibbbyy/datamosh/README.md

 `-p` or `--params` lets you specify custom parameters instead of the default random.
 Follows the format `-p param value`, for example `-p intensity 0.5`

 ## Creating custom effects
 Create a copy of the template.py template and manipulate the result_byte to any value as long as it is a positive integer less than 256.
-Use modulo 255 to "wrap around" the byte's value, keeping it in range.
+Use modulo 256 to "wrap around" the byte's value, keeping it in range from 0 to 255.
 Look at other included effects for inspiration/instruction.

 # Contact